 My mail for my OPT application or SSN card has been sent to the office - have you received it?

-Our office will monitor the mail and be checking at least twice per week.
+Our office will monitor mail sent to SAIC twice a week.
 All OPT EAD cards and SSN cards received will be mailed to you at your home address via DHL or FedEx unless you arrange a time to pick it up in-person at our office.
 All OPT receipt notices will be scanned and emailed to you so you have a copy.
 You will be able to pick up the original document when the office fully reopens.